MeVisLab/communitymodules/Community/General/Sources/ML/MLMatlabScriptWrapper/README.txt

    scanned by inspecting the Debug Output window.

 5. When the MatlabScriptWrapper module is dragged onto the MeVisLab workspace, a Matlab session should start and a Matlab console window appear.
+If the module is red, the correct DLL files are not found or loaded.
+   Check the following:

-If the module is red, make sure that you started the Release mode of MeVisLab if you compiled in release mode, or in Debug mode if you compiled in debug mode.
+   - That you started the Release mode of MeVisLab if you compiled in release mode, or in Debug mode if you compiled in debug mode.
+   - That the path to the Matlab DLL-files is known to the system.
+Under Windows, you may have to modify the PATH environment variable manually (this has been reported with the Matlab 2009 versions).
+The Matlab DLL files are found in a subdirectory in the $MATLABROOT$/bin/ directory, e.g., in C:\Program Files\MATLAB\R2007b\bin\win32
+     Make sure that this directory is in the PATH environment variable and restart MeVisLab after the PATH variable has been changed.

    If the module is still red, the DependencyWalker program can be used to find out which DLL-files that are missing.
+   If you have DependencyWalker installed, it can be executed by right-clicking on the red MatlabScriptWrapper module in MeVisLab and then choosing "Debugging"->"Show DLL Dependency"

 If you experience troubles, please search the MeVisLab forum http://www.mevis-research.de/cgi-bin/discus/discus.cgi